My Policy Priorities

 Ontario’s healthcare system crisis has reached catastrophic levels under Doug Ford’s leadership - entire emergency departments have closed, our hallway healthcare problem is worse than ever, doctors and nurses are dangerously burnt out, and people are waiting longer and longer to receive care.
 Ontarians deserve to get the basic healthcare services that we pay for.
 Instead, we have paramedic services that are so scarce that wait times can take hours.
 More than 2.5 million Ontarians are without a family doctor (a number that is expected to double in the next few years).
 Wait times for specialist care, surgery and diagnostics often exceed the standard of care.
 And we have fallen behind when it comes to digital health and innovation that could create a more efficient healthcare system that better serves patients.

-We Need to Immediately Reverse Cuts & Stop the Bleed
+We Need to Reverse Cuts & Invest in Our Public System

 This healthcare crisis was not inevitable, nor an accident - it was manufactured by this Conservative government through years of underfunding.
-Doug Ford has even gone so far as violating the Constitution to cut healthcare workers’ wages in the middle of a staffing crisis - all while his donors have benefited from his push to privatize healthcare.
+Doug Ford has even gone so far as violating the Constitution to cut healthcare workers’ wages in the middle of a pandemic staffing crisis - all while his donors have benefited from his push to privatize healthcare.
 Enough is enough.
 The Ontario NDP will fight to ensure that our healthcare system is not for sale.
-It is critical that we immediately reverse years of cuts to our healthcare system by Ford’s Conservative government by investing in underfunded hospital beds and hiring more doctors and nurses.
+We will fund hospitals to keep operating rooms running on evenings and weekends instead of redirecting funds to private, for-profit surgical centres.
+We will ensure every Ontarian has a family doctor with our Family Health Guarantee by adding 3,500 more doctors to the primary care system.
+And we will train, hire and retain more nurses to ensure safe and appropriate nurse-patient ratios.

 Let’s Expand and Improve Healthcare Instead of Cutting It

 Ontario’s healthcare system has long been characterized by what many experts call “sick care” - waiting until problems escalate to treat patients, often resulting in higher costs, preventable suffering and poorer health outcomes.
 Physician shortages and long wait times are a core part of the problem.
-But we also know that our healthcare system is plagued by inefficiency, lack of care coordination and a complete absence of whole-person care that puts patient needs at the center - this is at the heart of the Ontario NDP’s plan to build integrated team-based primary care in Ontario.
+But we also know that our healthcare system is plagued by inefficiency, lack of care coordination and a complete absence of whole-person care that puts patient needs at the center.
+This is at the heart of the Ontario NDP’s plan to invest $4.1 billion over four years to connect people to team-based care like family health teams, and provide additional funding for community health centres, nurse practitioner-led clinics and Indigenous primary care.
 Whole-person care must also include mental healthcare - one of the leading contributors to disability, diminished quality of life and poorer physical health in Ontario.
 Yet, access to timely and adequate care remains a luxury for many.
 Under an NDP government led by Marit Stiles, mental healthcare will become universal healthcare, for everyone.

 It’s Time to Invest in Digital Health & Innovation